 I involved in mountaineering type of outdoor sport after graduation from college and I owe the whole thing to my friend, Mohammad Mazaheri.
 I can tell that no single other activity is any comparison for the fun that can be achieved from hiking in remote places.
 While in Iran, our group had trips to many destinations and later in the US I joined to different groups, one of them was an attempt to climb Mt.
 Rainier.
 That was a complete failure for me and I am really hoping to have another chance to get that mountain.
 I led a team of 5 for a weekend hike on Superior hiking trail lately.
 It was the first hiking attempt for everybody except for me, and we ended up being totally exhausted after only the first day, but it was real fun.

 I have done several sports for fun throughout my life, swimming, football, volleyball, ping pong, and badminton.
 American football on the other hand sounds like no fun and is not any popular outside of the US.
 Since I now have a chance to experience it, I am giving it a shot.
 I am planning to gather a team of Iranians and train them for this and challenge my American football fellows.

-The senate is a formal means for grad students to communicate with university officials regarding their issues at ISU.
-We receivenpart of the student fees paid by grad students in order to povide them with financial aid for attending professional events.
-GPSS collaborates with GSB in order to address graduate and professional students' needs in a broader range.
+The senate is a formal means for graduate students to communicate with university officials regarding their issues at ISU.
+We receive part of the student fees paid by graduate students in order to provide them with financial aid for attending professional events, holding events through graduate organizations, and we also hold professional and social events.
+GPSS collaborates with the Government of the Student Body (GSB) in order to address graduate and professional students' needs in a broader range.

 The learning community of MEGSO planned a mentoring program for new grad students joining our department.
 We aim to help the department with retaining students after first year and to make the grad school a better experience them.
 I am mentoring first and second year Master and Doctorate students as a mentor.
 I am also involved in decision making for the future of this program since I have the experience of the E-mentors from past.